isomerpages/moe-marsilingpri/_curriculum/Character & Citizenship Edn/Sexuality Education Programme.md

 external providers.</p>
 <p>9.&nbsp;&nbsp;Parents who wish to opt their children out of the Sexuality
 Education lessons need to complete an opt-out form.
-This form will be communicated &nbsp;to parents at the start of the year and is also downloadable <a href="https://for.edu.sg/mps-2025-moesexualityeducation-parent-opt-out-form" rel="noopener noreferrer nofollow" target="_blank">HERE</a>.
+This form will be communicated &nbsp;to parents at the start of the year and is also available <a href="https://form.gov.sg/696506907c5110191b430dbd" rel="noopener noreferrer nofollow" target="_blank">here</a>.
-Kindly submit the completed opt-out form to your child’s / ward’s Form Teacher by <strong>25/03/2025 (T2W1)</strong>.</p>
+The completed opt-out form is to be submitted by<strong> 27/02/2026</strong>.</p>
 <p>10.&nbsp;&nbsp;Parents can contact the school at <a href="https://go.gov.sg/moe-sexuality-education" rel="noopener noreferrer nofollow" target="_blank">marsiling_ps@moe.edu.sg</a> or
-62696193 for discussion or to seek clarification about the school’s sexuality education programme.</p>
+62696193 for discussion or to seek clarification about the school’s sexuality education programmeogramme.</p>